T-Troll/alienfx-tools/Doc/alienfx-gui.md

 All lights functions of you system controlled from here.
 It have 5 sub-tabs, but 2 blocks are common for most of it:
 - Lights grid (down-right block).
 It present how lights located at you gear surface, as well as show light color prediction according to current light settings and effect mode.
 - "Zones" block.
 It used for group lights to light zone for control it as one light.
 Press "+" button to add new zone (or select one from other profiles), "-" to remove selected zone, select (left-click or click-and-drag) cells into grid to add/remove assigned lights into zone.
 Pressing "X" button near grid remove all grid lights from current zone.
+Press "Select from list" button to add lights to zone not from grid, but from global lights list.
 - "Gauge" block.
 It defines how zone will act inside it:
   - Off - All zone lights will have the same color.
   - Horizontal - fill zone from left to right.